Who are Registered Applied Biologists and Technologists?

 Applied Biologists Regulation, (2021)

-The College of Applied Biology recognizes and respects that Indigenous traditional knowledge and professional applied biology are complementary practices in managing and protecting natural resources.
+The College of Applied Biologists recognizes and respects that Indigenous Traditional Knowledge and professional applied biology are complementary practices in managing and protecting natural resources.

 College registrants who are Professional Biologists (RPBios) are involved in many areas of practice ranging from environmental assessments, wildlife and fisheries management, riparian area assessments, contaminated site assessments and the development of conservation plans in urban and rural environments.